Notice of March 29, 2016

 Continuation of the National Emergency With Respect to Significant Malicious Cyber-Enabled Activities

 These significant malicious cyber-enabled activities continue to pose an unusual and extraordinary threat to the national security, foreign policy, and economy of the United States.
-For this reason, the national emergency declared on April 1, 2015, must continue in effect beyond April 1, 2020.
+For this reason, the national emergency declared on April 1, 2015, and the measures adopted on that date to deal with that emergency, must continue in effect beyond April 1, 2016.
 Therefore, in accordance with section 202(d) of the National Emergencies Act (50 U.S.C.
 1622(d)), I am continuing for 1 year the national emergency declared in Executive Order 13694.

 This notice shall be published in the Federal Register and transmitted to the Congress.